osm-fr/osmose-backend/doc/4-Merge.md

 - `extract`: same as `zip`, but for all archive formats.

 Assuming the resource is a text file:
-- `encoding`: define the encoding of the text content, in order to be re-encoded into UTF-8.
+- `encoding`: define the encoding of the text content, in order to be re-encoded into the default UTF-8 encoding.
 - `filter`: a lambda expression applied on text content before loading (text in one big blob).
 Only to hijack bad formatted content and make it usable.
 See `Load` option for proper data filters.

 ```python